Planning a Renovation? Here’s How to Stay Ahead of Supply Chain Surprises

 We also work with many amazing domestic textile and furniture makers in North Carolina, the furniture-making mecca of the US.

-Choosing local or domestic delivery not only saves time but is often more sustainable.
-Once tariffs and shipping are factored in, it's surprisingly cost-effective, too.
+Choosing local or domestic delivery not only saves time but can also be a higher level of craftsmanship, sustainability, and serviceability.
+Once import-related cost variables and shipping costs are factored in, it can also be surprisingly price-competitive.

 Always Have a “Plan B”

 Design flexibility is essential in this environment.
 We can create backup options for key selections so projects don’t stall if an item becomes unavailable.
-If a preferred item is stuck on a ship, we already have a similar alternative.
+If a preferred item is backordered at the manufacturer or held up in transit, we already have a similar alternative.

 We present the primary design scheme and a contingency plan from the start.
 That way, clients stay in control and confident even if substitutions are needed mid-project.